This page describes how to GPG encrypt and then forward all incoming mail.

 EOT

-Note, if you have problems, you can run $HOME/bin/gpg-forward
+Note, if you have problems, you can run $HOME/bin/gpg-forward directly to

 observe any warnings or errors.